Equipping a 50 year-old non-profit with tools for the modern world.

 From that foundation, our team modernized the website in order to improve functionality and navigation, making the technology work hard as a tool for promotion, archival record keeping, and ticket purchase.
 At the same time, our team wrote a marketing plan, which identified the growth opportunities, clarified the market positioning, and laid out a road map for the future.
 During the new identity roll-out, we delivered refined print materials, promotional items for fundraising, and strategic analysis of two under-performing series of concerts.

-The goal has been for AFCM to leapfrog its competitors--to attract new audience members, solidify the loyalty of longstanding supporters, and position the all-volunteer organization for a professional and bold future.
+After working together a few years, AFCM has attracted new audience members, solidified the loyalty of longstanding supporters, and positioned the all-volunteer organization for a professional and bold future.